GannettDigital/chef-slug-deployment/README.md

 ## Procfile?

 The [Procfile](https://devcenter.heroku.com/articles/procfile) is
-placed in the root of the `.tgz` file and is used to configure [supervisord](http://supervisord.org/).
+placed in the cwd of the `.tgz` file and is used to configure [supervisord](http://supervisord.org/).

 ```